A New, Better Way of Investing

 A Hypothesis and a Theory

 To meets the public's goals, the NAOI research team started with the ONLY fact-set that we know about the movement of market prices.
-They are as follows:
+It is as follows:

 - We know from empirical observations that market prices are cyclical, they move up and down on a periodic basis.